-The IVD equipment complies with the emission and immunity requirements described in this part of the IEC 61326-2-6.
+This IVD equipment complies with the emission and immunity requirements of IEC 61326 part 2-6.

 Warning: This equipment was designed and tested to CISPR 11 Class A. In a domestic environment it may cause radio interference, in which case you may need to take measures to mitigate the interference.